pierre-design/experiments/README.md

-# 🚀 OneSpark Pricing Calculator
+# ✨ SparkCover - Your Pricing Calculator

 Welcome to the OneSpark Pricing Calculator!
 Get the perfect plan for you and your loved ones with just a few clicks.
 Let's get you covered, the OneSpark way! 🎉